Johanndutoit/Blog/posts/2013/06/03/The crew of ships like Voyager will constist of Programmers and Engineers.md

 </pre>

-	What if the bridge encounters a spacial anomily that forces the crew to shutdown life support on lower levels and divert that power to the first 3 levels and direct more power to the shields to provide better protection while they travel through the raditian for the next 3 days.
+	What if the bridge encounters a spacial anomaly that forces the crew to shutdown life support on lower levels and divert that power to the first 3 levels and direct more power to the shields to provide better protection while they travel through the raditian for the next 3 days.

 <pre class="prettyprint">